derekburgess/jaws/README.md

 `util/chum.py` -- This script in conjunctuon with `listner.py`, and any "remote server" (I've been testing with a free EC2 instance at no cost...), can help simulate "exfiltration events".
 In addition, the `neosea.py` script, when given this `ip address`, will label the data accordingly... eiter `BASE` pr `CHUM`...

 `transform.py` -- Takes "round trip" packets and uses OpenAI Embeddings endpoint to transform them into embeddings, storing them back on the original entities in the neo db.
+Uses concurrent batch processing to keep pace with `neosea`, not a ton of testing here, the current settings typically hit 90-95% CPU for my setup.

 `neojaws.py` -- Very different from the original 4 scripts, but more insightful in some ways...
 This takes the packet embeddings and performs PCA(and DBSCAN), returning a 2D scatter plot labeled with `ip`, `dns`, `org`, and `loc` from IPInfo.